JustinGuese/docker-etoro-api/README.md

 ### docker compose

-1. edit .env with user and password for etoro
+1. edit .env-example with user and password for etoro and rename it to ".env"
 2. docker-compose up